 The best example of permafrost degradation detected by ERTM is seen in the almost 20-year time series at SCH.
-Figure 9 shows the inter-annual evolution of the long-term end-of-summer resistivity changes at SCH, highlighted by the resistivity logarithm change with respect to the median of all considered SCH data sets (shown for all other stations in the Supplement, Figs. S4 to S8).
-The resistivity evolution at SCH clearly shows the effect of the heat wave in 2003 (strong resistivity decrease, cf. Hilbich et al., 2008b) and the slow return (until 2008) to the initial state (except for the zone between 2 to 6-m depths and 5 to 15-m horizontal distance, which did not recover its original resistivity value).
-From 2010 onwards, the ground below 5-m depth down to the bottom of the tomogram at 15-m depth exhibits even smaller resistivity values than during the record heat wave of 2003.
-The temporal evolution of both resistivity and temperature at 7-m depth at the SCH-5198 borehole location (see Fig. S9 in the Supplement) shows this evolution as well, but with continuous temporal details.
-Since 2009, and coinciding with temperatures reaching the melting point for the second time, the resistivity remained low (< 1400 Ωm at 7-m depth) despite substantial ALT variations (maximum 9.5 m in 2015 and 2017; minimum 4.5 m in 2014, see PERMOS, 2016).
+Figure 9 shows the inter-annual evolution of the long-term endof-summer resistivity changes at SCH, highlighted by the resistivity logarithm change with respect to the median of all considered SCH datasets (shown for all other stations in the Supplement, Figs. S4-S8).
+The resistivity evolution at SCH clearly shows the effect of the heatwave in 2003 (strong resistivity decrease; see Hilbich et al., 2008b) and the slow return (until 2008) to the initial state (except for the zone between 2 to 6 m depth and 5 to 15 m horizontal distance, which did not recover its original resistivity value).
+From 2010 onwards, the ground below 5 m depth down to the bottom of the tomogram at 15 m depth exhibits even smaller resistivity values than during the record heatwave of 2003.
+The temporal evolution of both resistivity and temperature at 7 m depth at the SCH-5198 borehole location (see Fig. S9 in the Supplement) shows this evolution as well, but with continuous temporal details.
+Since 2009, and coinciding with temperatures reaching the melting point for the second time, the resistivity remained low (< 1400 Ω m at 7 m depth) despite substantial ALT variations (maximum 9.5 m in 2015 and 2017; minimum 4.5 m in 2014; see PERMOS, 2016).